isomerpages/mlaw-me/index.md

 image: /images/isomer-logo.svg
 permalink: /
-notification: During the first phase of implementation, the Family Justice Courts will refer repeat maintenance enforcement applications to the MEOs.
+notification: During the first phase of implementation, the Family Justice Courts will refer eligible repeat maintenance enforcement applications to the MEOs.
 All maintenance enforcement applications will be referred to MEOs in the later phases of implementation.
 sections:
   - hero:
       title: Maintenance Enforcement